wessenstam/gts2021-prep/phase4/phase4.rst

 Change runapp.sh
 ^^^^^^^^^^^^^^^^

-Now that the dockerfile is building most of the work that in earlier images have been done by the runapp.sh, we can change the file to less lines.
+Now the dockerfile is running the npm stuff compared to earlier images, this has been done by the runapp.sh.
+We can change the file to less lines.

 #.
-Open in your VC, runapp.sh
+Open in your VC **runapp.sh**
 #.
-Delete all lines from the file and copy paste the following in the file
+Delete **all** lines from the file and copy paste the following in the file

    .. code-block:: bash